Will3am13/Robot_Vision_System/Final_Paper.md

 | Cost | - | ↓ | ↑↑ | ↓ | |
 | Accuracy | + | ↓↓ | ↓ | ↑↑ | |

 These matrices reveal tensions between performance and cost that shaped our project approach.
 Improvements in accuracy require more sophisticated sensors and processing capabilities, directly increasing system cost.
 This illustrates why high-performance vision systems command premium prices and highlights our challenge of delivering acceptable performance at accessible prices.
-The interdependence of parameters shown in Table 12 required holistic system design rather than component-by-component optimization.
+The interdependence of parameters shown in Table 12 required a holistic system design rather than component-by-component optimization.

 ### Table 12: Engineering Trade-off Matrix